shivam22222/Basic-portfolio/README.md

 **Note** *If you're not using custom domain then delete the CNAME file after forking this repo!*

 Make pull requests if you find any issue into this code.
+I would be more than happy.

 You can even [contact me!](mailto:nandkk07@gmail.com) :octocat: